Area organizations honor the lives lost in 9/11

 WICHITA, Kan.
-(KSNW) — In Wichita, members of the Veterans of Foreign Wars Post 3115, held a ceremony today to honor those lives lost twenty years ago.
+(KSNW) — In Wichita, members of the Veterans of Foreign Wars Post 3115 held a ceremony today to honor those lives lost 20 years ago.

 “I was in the United States Army,” Goodale explained.
 “When I think back to that day, it was all over our TVs, the days that followed the news showed pictures of anybody and everybody holding hands, singing, grieving together, everybody felt the loss.”

-The commander says that it was important for the heroes of that day to know they’re not forgotten.
+The commander says that it was important to remember the day’s heroes.

 In Sedgwick County Park, some Wichitans marked today’s 20th anniversary of 9/11 by carrying American flags.